KTH/integral-reader-test/README.md

 ### The Maven build process

+Dependencies for Apache Qpid are updated to latest versions for AMQP 1.0 support in pom.xml.

 The build process is entirely based on Maven.
 In order to simplify the other parts the build output creates a "shaded" jar-file containing all the stuff needed to run and Mainclass definition in jar manifest.
 The mainclass is just a pointer to the